-For the three months ended September 30, 2023, revenue and NOI increased by 5.1% and 4.7%, respectively, over the same prior year period.
+For the three months ended December 31, 2023, revenue and NOI increased by 5.1% and 5.1%, respectively, over the same prior year period, resulting in a full year same store revenue and NOI growth of 4.8% and 4.5%.
 Revenue and NOI increases are a result of continued execution of our revenue management program, despite lower period over period occupancies.
 For operating costs, we continue to control costs through operational efficiencies, however we experienced increases in advertising, property taxes, repairs and maintenance and wages.